 Most people do not think much about Vitamin B12, also known as cobalamin.
-It does not get the attention of vitamin D, vitamin K or vitamin C. And yet this water-soluble nutrient is crucial for every cell in your body.
+It does not get the same attention as vitamin D, vitamin K or vitamin C. And yet this water-soluble nutrient is crucial for every cell in your body.
 Red blood cells require cobalamin.
 So do nerve cells.
 Without adequate levels of vitamin B12, people develop pernicious anemia.
 They may also experience neuropathy or nerve pain.
 The brain does not function well without adequate levels of B12.
 Sadly, though, many health professionals do not order vitamin B12 testing.
-That can lead to disastrous consequences, as this reader points out.
+That could be a serious mistake.

 Q. In 2016 I was admitted to the hospital with numbness in my groin, legs, arms and hands.
 A week of blood work and CT scans did not show a reason for the problem.
 After that week I was released with no treatment and no improvement.